 The Knowledge base block enables your users to search your existing knowledge base without leaving your app.

 Clicking a search result will open the article in a new tab.
-There’s also a link button in the top, which takes the user to your knowledge base frontpage.
+There’s also a link button at the top that takes the user to your knowledge base's home page.

 Public/Unauthenticated search